Skip to content

 Key Findings

-• Nonlinear interactions are pervasive: The residual error of the RBF kernel is 1/4 to 1/3 that of the linear model, indicating that nonlinear task interactions are non-negligible.
+• Ubiquity of Non-linear Interactions: The residual error of the RBF kernel is 1/4 to 1/3 of the linear model, indicating that task interactions cannot be ignored.

-• Downstream task selection benefits substantially: Using KernelSM for ICL example selection and task selection in multi-objective optimization reduces loss by 40% compared to linear methods.
+• Downstream Task Selection Benefits: Using KernelSM for ICL example selection and task selection in multi-objective optimization reduces loss by 40% compared to linear methods.

-• Linear surrogates and influence functions are empirically confirmed to be equivalent under first-order approximation (Pearson correlation 0.96–0.98).
+• Linear surrogates and influence functions are indeed equivalent under first-order approximation (Pearson correlation 0.96-0.98).

 Highlights & Insights

-• Efficient estimation via gradient projection: The approach elegantly circumvents the computational bottleneck of kernel methods through first-order Taylor approximation combined with random projection for dimensionality reduction, making the practical cost of KernelSM comparable to that of linear models.
+• Efficient Gradient Projection: Bypasses the computational bottleneck of kernel methods using a first-order Taylor approximation combined with random projections, making the overhead comparable to linear models.

-• Geometric intuition of the RBF kernel: On the binary subset space \(\{0,1\}^K\), the RBF kernel is equivalent to a heat kernel based on Hamming distance—implying that similar training subsets (differing in only a few tasks) should yield similar performance, which constitutes a sound inductive bias.
+• Geometric Intuition: In the binary subset space \(\{0,1\}^K\), the RBF kernel acts as a heat kernel based on Hamming distance, implying that similar training subsets should yield similar performance.

 Limitations & Future Work

-• The expressive capacity of the kernel surrogate model is bounded by the number of sampled subsets \(m\)—for large \(K\), a sufficiently large number of subset samples is required.
+• The expressivity of the kernel surrogate is limited by the number of samples \(m\); scenarios with a very large number of tasks \(K\) require more extensive subset sampling.

-• vs. DataModels (Ilyas et al. 2022): DataModels employ linear regression for data attribution; KernelSM generalizes this to kernel methods.
+• vs DataModels (Ilyas et al. 2022): DataModels uses linear regression for data attribution; KernelSM serves as its kernelized generalization.

-• vs. Influence Functions (Koh & Liang 2017): This paper proves that influence functions \(\approx\) the first-order approximation of linear surrogates; only KernelSM can capture second-order effects.
+• vs Influence Functions (Koh & Liang 2017): This work proves influence functions \(\approx\) first-order approximations of linear surrogates, whereas KernelSM captures second-order effects.

-• vs. TRAK (Park et al. 2023): TRAK also uses gradient features for data attribution but remains a linear model; KernelSM employs an RBF kernel to capture nonlinear interactions.
+• vs TRAK (Park et al. 2023): TRAK also utilizes gradient features for data attribution but remains a linear model; KernelSM employs RBF kernels for non-linear modeling.

 Rating

-• Novelty: ⭐⭐⭐⭐ The idea of applying kernel methods to task attribution is natural and theoretically grounded; the efficient estimation algorithm is the key contribution.
+• Novelty: ⭐⭐⭐⭐ The application of kernel methods to task attribution is theoretically grounded and the efficient estimation algorithm is a key contribution.

-• Experimental Thoroughness: ⭐⭐⭐⭐⭐ Covers classification, mathematical reasoning, ICL, and RL; ablations are comprehensive.
+• Experimental Thoroughness: ⭐⭐⭐⭐⭐ Covers classification, modular arithmetic, ICL, and RL with comprehensive ablations.

-• Writing Quality: ⭐⭐⭐⭐ Theory and experiments are well-organized, though some proof details are overly compressed.
+• Writing Quality: ⭐⭐⭐⭐ Well-organized, though some proof details are highly condensed.

-• Value: ⭐⭐⭐⭐ Provides a more powerful tool for task attribution with significant gains in downstream applications (task selection).
+• Value: ⭐⭐⭐⭐ Provides a more powerful tool for task attribution with significant downstream application results.